privacyidea/privacyidea/doc/machines/index.rst

 .................

 The administrator can view all SSH keys attached to service in the WebUI at *Tokens -> Token Applications*.
-There the admininistrator can filter for service_ids., to find all SSH keys that are attached e.g. to webservers.
+There the administrator can filter for service_ids., to find all SSH keys that are attached e.g. to webservers.

 .. note:: To disable a SSH key for all servers, you simply can disable the
     distinct SSH token in privacyIDEA.